Fear of a Black Superhero - 'The Falcon and the Winter Soldier' is just the latest in a series of comic book adaptations to cheer American empire—and vilify any form of radicalism.

 Black superheroes weren't always so fundamentally powerless on screen.
 The 1997 film Spawn starred Michael Jai White as Al Simmons, a marine and CIA operative who is murdered by his handler after he grows a conscience.
 Released four years before the September 11 attacks, Spawn offers a bracing critique of American empire—Simmons is sent to hell for the crimes he's committed on behalf of the U.S. government.
 There, he gains the powers to lead the armies of Armageddon.
 In the new Marvel cinematic universe (MCU), a similar resume would make a person eligible to join the Avengers.

-Blade, released one year later, stars Wesley Snipes in the title role as a semi-immortal martial arts expert bent on avenging his dead mother and purging the world of vampires, and the David S. Goyer-scripted film is far more indebted to Shaft than Tim Burton's Batman.
+Blade, released one year later, stars Wesley Snipes in the title role as a semi-immortal martial arts expert bent on purging the world of vampires, and the David S. Goyer-scripted film is far more indebted to Shaft than Tim Burton's Batman.
 The world of Blade looks a lot like ours, with one key difference: the racist cops, destructive corporations and imperialist governments operate under the control of literal bloodsuckers.
 Blade spends a significant amount of screen time in shootouts with corrupt New York police.
-In one scene, Blade brutally interrogates a police officer, upending conventional power dynamics along with viewers' expectations.
+In one scene, he brutally interrogates a police officer, upending conventional power dynamics along with viewers' expectations.

 Why are today's Marvel movies so much less subversive than superhero films from even two decades ago?
 And when did Black superheroes stop fighting cops and start becoming them?
 Ironically, it was a socialist comic book writer who may have inadvertently set the genre on its present course.